AmanRathoreM/Git-Github/Basics/Udemy - The Git & GitHub Bootcamp/README.md

 #### Fast-Forward Branching

-Use below command to merge another branch into the current branch.:
+Use below command to merge another branch into the current branch:

 ```git
 git merge name_of_branch_to_merge_in